materialsproject/pymatgen/docs/index.rst

 The Pymatgen Development Team is the set of all contributors to the pymatgen project, including all subprojects.

+The full list of contributors are listed in the :doc:`team page </team>`.

 Our Copyright Policy
 ====================